ZanaDev/OBJ_to_KrunkerLevel/README.md

 Modify CompilerConfig.cfg to enable or disable various features of the compiler tool.

 ## Workflow
-* Create rectangular prism brushes in TrenchBroom to construct a level
+* Create rectangular prism brushes in [Trenchbroom 2](https://github.com/kduske/TrenchBroom) to construct a level
 * Use File > Export > Wavefront OBJ...
 * Drag and drop the valid OBJ file onto the OBJ_to_KrunkerLevel.py script
 * Load the data from the generated Krunker_Level.txt in the same directory as the script into the Krunker map editor to see it in all its glory!